RohanSidhu/CAT125_Website/pages/about_me.md

 All of the languages that I've learned were Object Oriented, hence I decided to make a website explaining it all!
 I remember struggling with Java as I had no idea what an object was.
 My TA's knew me by name because of how much helped I've needed.
 This website is a miniature guide for individuals who are learning about Object Oriented Programming!

+Each of these projects below me all involved Object Oriented Programming!
+They were super fun when designing and I have learned so much through these projects.

 <div class="row">
     <div class="medium-8 columns t30">